Posted in | News | Biosensors

 Background

 The Warburg effect, first described by Otto Warburg in the 1920s, is a hallmark of cancer characterized by the preference of cancer cells to convert glucose to lactate even in the presence of oxygen.
-This phenomenon, known as aerobic glycolysis, allows cancer cells to meet their increased energy and biosynthetic demands.
+This phenomenon, known as aerobic glycolysis, allows cancer cells to meet their heightened energy and biosynthetic demands.

-Over the years, advancements in analytical chemistry and mathematical modeling have deepened our understanding of glucose metabolism in cancer, revealing its complex roles beyond mere energy production.
+Advancements in analytical chemistry and mathematical modeling have deepened our understanding of glucose metabolism in cancer, revealing its complex roles beyond mere energy production.
 Glucose not only serves as a primary energy source but also participates in various cellular processes, including epigenetic modifications and signaling pathways that influence oncogenic processes.

 The Current Study